Zabanaa/nuddles/README.md

 # Nuddles

-This node module is a wrapper around foursquare's API.
+Nuddles is a Node.js wrapper for the foursquare API.

-As of now, it only support userless requests
+It will enable you to effortlessly query their multiple endpoints.

-OAuth integration is in the pipeline
+We make no assumptions about how you are going to use it, we just return the data to you.
+You are free do manipulate the results as you wish.

-More info after the break.
+_Please note that Nuddles currently only supports userless access but plans to add OAuth authentication are in the pipeline_